Cross-Project Flakiness: A Case Study of the OpenStack Ecosystem: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank all participants who took the time to complete our questionnaire, providing valuable insights for our research.
-We gratefully acknowledge the financial support of: (1) JSPS for the KAKENHI grants (25K22845 and 23KJ1589); (2) Japan Science and Technology Agency (JST) as part of Adopting Sustainable Partnerships for Innovative Research Ecosystem (ASPIRE), Grant Number JPMJAP2415, (3) the Kayamori Foundation of Informational Science Advancement for supporting Tao Xiao, and (4) the Inamori Research Institute for Science for supporting Yasutaka Kamei via the InaRIS Fellowship.
+We gratefully acknowledge the financial support of: (1) JSPS for the KAKENHI grants (25K22845, 23KJ1589, 26H02500, and 26K21198); (2) Japan Science and Technology Agency (JST) as part of Adopting Sustainable Partnerships for Innovative Research Ecosystem (ASPIRE), Grant Number JPMJAP2415; (3) JST PRESTO, Grant Number JPMJPR22P6; (4) the Kayamori Foundation of Informational Science Advancement for supporting Tao Xiao; (5) the Inamori Research Institute for Science for supporting Yasutaka Kamei via the InaRIS Fellowship; and (6) NSERC for supporting Shane McIntosh via Alliance International Collaboration Grant ALLRP 580835 - 22.